Bringing some plants into your house is a great way to freshen up your space. Not only that, but having indoor plants has many benefits!

 But that’s where desert plants come in!
 Due to the nature of their origin, desert plants like cacti are very hearty and can withstand even rough, indoor conditions.
 Once you learn about your desert plant and understand their light and water requirements, you could find yourself growing a plant that could live upwards of 50 years!

-If you are ready to get started growing your indoor garden, check out the top five desert plants to grow indoors!
+So, are you ready to get started growing your indoor garden?
+Check out the top eight desert plants to grow indoors!

 1. Old Lady Cactus